craftercms/docs/source/developers/cook-books/how-tos/working-with-crafter-studios-api.rst

    2. Include the credentials with all requests

-      Most HTTP clients provide an easy way to use HTTP Basic, in the case of curl you can simple use the user options ``--user`` or ``-u``
+      Most HTTP clients provide an easy way to use HTTP Basic, in the case of curl you can use the user options ``--user`` or ``-u``

       ``curl -u <username>:<password> ...``